 Soda water can also be replaced with tonic water, pineapple juice, orange juice, or apple cider for a taste change.

 Garnish the glass with a mint sprig, lime wedge, or a lime round.

 How To Make Watermelon Mint Mojito

 Peel a 1 lb (500 g) watermelon and cut it into 1-inch cubes.
-We need approximately 0.6 lb (300 g) of cubed melon.
+You need approximately 0.6 lb (300 g) of cubed melon.
 Chill the cubes for a few hours before making the drink.

 Add watermelon cubes to the large blender jar or food processor jar and blend until smooth.
 Don’t bother if the watermelon has a few seeds.
 We are going to strain the juice anyway.